CADLabs/ethereum-economic-model/docs/ROADMAP.md

 * If transactions become extremely cheap due to the introduction of L2 solutions and the introduction of the data layer that comes with Serenity, at what point does it become financially impractical for miners to keep mining?
 * If transactions become so cheap due to L2 that transactions on L1 almost fall to zero, what does the return on investment for validators look like if they have to rely entirely on Beacon chain rewards, and what does the network inflation look like under those conditions?

-### 4 Compare the yields for different types of validators taking into account the ability for validators participating in pools to earn compounding returns.
+### 4. Compare the yields for different types of validators taking into account the ability for validators participating in pools to earn compounding returns

 #### Description